Abstract photography explores the concept of seeing. Photographers create dynamic imagery without the use of objective subject matter.

 It’s these associations that shape a viewer’s comprehension of an image.
 They cultivate an emotional exchange that sculpts the tone of a photograph.

-The prevailing atmosphere of an abstract image hinges on its dominant colour palate.
-Keep a check on the colours within the viewfinder.
+The prevailing atmosphere of an abstract image hinges on its dominant color palate.
+Keep a check on the colors within the viewfinder.